nuclio/nuclio/docs/reference/runtimes/java/java-reference.md

       - mavenCentral()
       - jcenter()
 ```

-Will populate the Gradle build script as follows:
+will populate the Gradle build script as follows:
 ```
 repositories {
     mavenCentral()